RFA War Krishna

 January 1922 under the management of Davies & Newman.

-January 1922 sailed Devonport to Fayal, Azores to refuel HMS Constance
+January 1922 sailed Devonport to Fayal, Azores to refuel HMS CONSTANCE

-January 1922 while at anchor at Fayal, Azores was struck by HMS Constance which had come alongside the ships starboard side too fast causing damage to the hull.
-Sailed to Gibraltar for survey, dry docking and repair.
+January 1922 while at anchor at Fayal, Azores was struck by HMS CONSTANCE which had come alongside the ships starboard side too fast causing damage to the hull.
+Sailed to Gibraltar for survey, dry docking and repair

-15 January 1923 arrived at Plymouth under the tow of RFA Fortol
+15 January 1923 arrived at Plymouth under the tow of RFA FORTOL

-17 February 1923 at Fayal, Azores alongside HMS Constance to refuel her
+17 February 1923 at Fayal, Azores alongside HMS CONSTANCE to refuel her

 18 February 1923 sailed Fayal, Azores for Gibraltar